 - 3. Submit the JCL. - 4.
-Add the private library where the generated EQAUEDAT load module is located to the load module search path for the application that you are debugging and for which you want this site policy enabled, in front of hlq.
-SEQAMOD.
+Add the private library where the generated EQAUEDAT load module is located to the load module search path for the application that you are debugging and for which you want this site policy enabled, in front of hlq.SEQAMOD.

-30 See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.
+34 USERMOD EQAUMODF is provided for updating EQAUEDAT.
+See "SMP/E USERMODS" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.

-31 See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.
+35 USERMOD EQAUMODJ is provided for updating EQAUEDAC.
+See "SMP/E USERMODs" in the IBM z/OS Debugger Customization Guide for an SMP/E USERMOD for this customization.